UtrechtUniversity/spring-fever-scraper/README.md

 - Python 3.10 or newer

 ### Requirements
 All package requirements for running the application are specified in `requirements.txt`.
 Packages can be installed from PyPi, e.g. through `pip install -r requirements.txt`.
+**Note**: for lemmatization (during preprocessing), run `python -m spacy download nl_core_news_lg` before running `preprocess.py`.

 ## Scraper